opendistro/for-elasticsearch-docs/docs/install/plugins.md

 # Standalone Elasticsearch plugin installation

-If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the Security, Alerting, and SQL plugins on a compatible Elasticsearch cluster, just like any other Elasticsearch plugin.
+If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the individual plugins on a compatible Elasticsearch cluster, just like any other Elasticsearch plugins.

 ---